hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac-autoinstaller.md

 2. Download the SALOME build
   * Go to the [official SALOME download form](https://www.salome-platform.org/?page_id=2430)
-  * Pick the latest version with the Ubuntu build (that matches the Mint base); or pick the less frequently updated "Linux Universal"
+  * Pick the latest version with the Debian/Ubuntu build (that matches the Ubuntu/Mint base); or pick the less frequently updated "Linux Universal"

 3. Verify the checksum: from SALOME's md5 page, fetch the matching `.md5` file for your archive and verify locally
   * Example for the 9.15 tarball: `md5sum SALOME-9.15.0.tar.gz`